3. Use case III: Whole genome sequencing of COLO829 cell line#

 --use-singularity --singularity-args "--bind /your/home/path:/your/home/path" \

-we provide a slurm config.yaml under clindet/workflow/config_slurm folder.
+We provide a Slurm config.yaml file under the clindet/workflow/config_slurm folder.

 After successful execution, you will see the following directory structure.
 The cnv folder contains the copy number variants detection results, the sv folder contains the structural variants detection results, and the vcf/maf folders contain mutaions (annotated and raw) results.